 Approved for projects: $60 million for 2 projects

-Aimed at increasing cooperation, the Abu Dhabi Fund for Development (ADFD) and the Asian Development Bank signed their first memorandum of understanding (MOU) in February 201.
+Aimed at increasing cooperation, the Abu Dhabi Fund for Development (ADFD) and ADB signed their first memorandum of understanding (MOU) in February 2012.
 The arrangement provides a general framework for both institutions to develop and undertake collaborative work to pursue common objectives more strategically and effectively.
 Education, energy, finance, health, regional initiatives, trade, transport, and the urban services sectors were identified as priority areas of cooperation.
-All of ADB’s developing member countries (DMCs) are eligible for ADFD cofinancing.
+All of ADB’s developing member countries are eligible for ADFD cofinancing.
 As of the end of 2016, AFD had provided $60 million for two projects under the agreement.

-Australia and the Asian Development Bank work together in the Pacific.
-Australia and ADB are committed to deeper cooperation through policy-level cooperation and project cofinancing.
-Australian aid is focused on the key priority areas of health, education, economic development, governance, building resilience (humanitarian assistance, disaster risk reduction, and social protection), climate change, and gender equality, and empowering women and girls.
+Australia and ADB work together in the Pacific, and are committed to deeper cooperation through policy-level cooperation and project cofinancing.
+Australian aid is focused on the key priority areas of health; education; economic development; governance; building resilience (humanitarian assistance, disaster risk reduction, and social protection); climate change; gender equality; and empowering women and girls.
 The bulk of Australia's official development assistance (ODA) is managed through its Department of Foreign Affairs and Trade (DFAT).
 ADB and DFAT collaborate on knowledge development, joint operations within their overall strategies, and on the global development agenda.
 Over the last 5 years, Australia has been ADB's largest partner for grants.
-ADB and DFAT signed a new framework for cooperation in February 2016 covering 2016-2020 to reinforce their partnership in facilitating trade and investment, promote international competitiveness, support private sector growth and collaborate on transformative initiatives in the Pacific, especially in the areas of climate change, renewable energy, trade and investment, and private sector development.
-The DFAT-ADB partnership will also work to build public awareness and promote transparency of its activities and outcomes.
+ADB and DFAT signed a new framework for cooperation in February 2016 covering 2016–2020 to reinforce their partnership in facilitating trade and investment, promote international competitiveness, support private sector growth, and collaborate on transformative initiatives in the Pacific, especially in the areas of climate change, renewable energy, trade and investment, and private sector development.
+The DFAT–ADB partnership will also work to build public awareness and promote transparency of its activities and outcomes.

 Australia contributes to the following ADB-administered funds: